Environmental Radiation Programs

 Nuclear Power Plants

-There are five nuclear power reactors operating at three sites in Florida: Units 1 and 2 at St. Lucie, Units 3 and 4 at Turkey Point, and Unit 3 at Crystal River.
-The federal Nuclear Regulatory Commission licenses these reactors.
+There are four nuclear power reactors operating at two sites in Florida: Units 1 and 2 at St. Lucie, and Units 3 and 4 at Turkey Point.
+A fifth reactor, Unit 3 at Crystal River, has been shut down since 2009, and is currently undergoing decommissioning with the federal Nuclear Regulatory Commission, which licenses these reactors.
 The department conducts environmental monitoring programs around all three sites.
 Thermoluminescent detectors surrounding each site identify direct radiation and special air sampling stations identify radioactive particulate emissions.
 Department staff also collect and analyze other samples, including vegetation, fish, citrus, watermelon, milk, garden vegetables, shoreline sediment, beach sand, drinking water, surface water, and ground water.

 Florida has several large phosphate deposits that have been mined since the turn of the century.
 These deposits contain varying concentrations of uranium and thorium.
 Although generally the radiation dose received from these concentrations is insignificant, the dose can become significant if the concentration increases through mining the ore, if the radionuclides dissolve in drinking water, or if they build up in structures on the deposits.
 To monitor this situation, the department takes soil, air, and water samples from the land both before and after the mining occurs and measures the radiation levels.